wavesoft/wavesoft.github.io/_posts/2016-01-07-javascript-binary-bundles.md

 TypedArrays.
 So, like any other series of numbers, I could use one of the following:

-- **Delta Encoding** (a cool idea borrowed from the UTF8 mesh encoding)_ is used when the values in the array have a small difference (delta) between them.
-In this case, they are encoded as an array of smaller type size.
-For instance can be encoded as or even if the differences are small.
-This can also be used with in conjunction with scaled integers (ex. ±*0.001).
+- **Delta Encoding** _(a cool idea borrowed from the UTF8 mesh encoding)_
+ is used when the values in the array have a small difference (delta) between them.
+In this case, they are encoded as an array of smaller type, containing the differences betwen them.
+For instance a `INT32` array can be encoded as `INT16` or even `INT8` if the differences are small enough.
+This can also be used with in conjunction with scaled integers (ex. ±N*0.001).
 - **Downscaling** is used when the values of an array are able to fit on an array with smaller type.
-Therefore an can be downscaled to or event .
+Therefore an can be downscaled to `INT16` or event `INT8`.
 The original array type is preserved and restored at decoding.
 - **Repeated** items are also optimized when the values of the array is simply a single value repeated.
 - Finally, array portions of similar type are grouped together forming **chunks**, with a shared optimization applied to them.